 What form(s) does this medication come in?

-Each two-piece HPMC capsule filled with pellets and consisting of a pink cap imprinted with "OME 10" and a pink body imprinted with "OME 10", contains omeprazole 10 mg.
+Each two-piece HPMC capsule filled with pellets and consisting of a pink cap imprinted with "OME 10" and a pink body imprinted with "OME 10" contains 10 mg of omeprazole.
 Nonmedicinal ingredients: carrageenan, croscarmellose sodium, dibutyl sebacate, hypromellose, hypromellose phthalate, iron oxide red, lactose anhydrous, low-substituted hydroxypropyl cellulose, microcrystalline cellulose, polysorbate 80, potassium chloride, povidone, talc, titanium dioxide, and water.

-Each two-piece HPMC capsule filled with pellets and consisting of a dark pink cap imprinted with "OME 20" and a pink body imprinted with "OME 20", contains omeprazole 20 mg.
+Each two-piece HPMC capsule filled with pellets and consisting of a dark pink cap imprinted with "OME 20" and a pink body imprinted with "OME 20" contains 20 mg of omeprazole.
 Nonmedicinal ingredients: carrageenan, croscarmellose sodium, dibutyl sebacate, hypromellose, hypromellose phthalate, iron oxide red, lactose anhydrous, low-substituted hydroxypropyl cellulose, microcrystalline cellulose, polysorbate 80, potassium chloride, povidone, talc, titanium dioxide, and water.

 Who should NOT take this medication?